 continued knee swelling and an unfortunate run-in with my cat made for a weekend of light hiking. my knee didn't want to deal with too many steep grades, and the flesh hanging from the wounds on my hand screamed "please! no! don't use your trekking poles!" so, we took a drive to pleasant valley wildlife refuge and did a little exploring.

-the weather was lovely, and the scent of pine deep in the woods so inviting. we walked through feields, forests, along ponds and streams. with all the water around, the bugs were
+the weather was lovely, and the scent of pine deep in the woods so inviting. we walked through feields, forests, along ponds and streams. with all the water around, the bugs were unbearable, but we survived with only a few bites.

 we saw no beavers, but found evidence that they were living nearby: